krateng/maloja/README.md

 If you didn't install Maloja from the package (and therefore don't have it in `/opt/maloja`), every command needs to be executed from the Maloja directory and led with `./`.
 Otherwise, all commands work in any location and without the prefix.

 1) In order to scrobble your music from Plex Web or YouTube Music, install the included Chrome extension.
 Make sure to enter the random key Maloja generates on first startup in the extension.
+If you use another music player, Maloja has a very simple API to create your own scrobbler.

 2) If you would like to import all your previous last.fm scrobbles, use [benfoxall's website](https://benjaminbenben.com/lastfm-to-csv/) ([GitHub page](https://github.com/benfoxall/lastfm-to-csv)).
 Use the command